buildcomplete/crypto-capex-timeline-explorer/readme.md

 |08-Jul-2023|0.000000|

 ### Bitcoin
-Bitcoin was the first cryptocurrency that still is successfull, the reasons are probably that it is decentralized
+Bitcoin was the first cryptocurrency that still is successfull, the reasons are probably that it is the first decentralized and sucesfully cryptographically secured currency

 # Generating data.